Who needs to apply for a permit?

-Read our fees and charges(pdf, 299KB) and terms and conditions(pdf, 136KB) carefully before you apply.
+Read our fees and charges(pdf, 256KB) and terms and conditions(pdf, 136KB) carefully before you apply.

 You must submit your application form and supporting documents within the following timescales:

 - Renew an existing permit with no changes: 28 days before the proposed start date.
 Ongoing agreements should be renewed annually beginning on 1 April and should be submitted by the end of February.

 Make an application